jan-alexander/qac/README.md

 ```

 That's basically it.
 Run `qac --output=topic.html topic.qa`, and you will have your question converted to a HTML page.
+If you want to comment a line out, simply put a `#` in front of it.

 ### Supported Formattings